Updated: August 6, 2024

 • message contains information about a process that was finalized without any issues.
 Users need this information later on (for example, to copy values to another app).

 To indicate a successfully completed process, a short notification is enough.
-In this case, use a message toast and not the good/positive semantic color.
+In this case, use a message toast and not the semantic color for the positive value state.

-Radio button, step input, and input in positive state
+Radio button, step input, and input in a 'Positive' state

-Radio button, step input, and input in positive state
+Radio button, step input, and input in a 'Positive' state

-This color indicates a critical situation or warning.
+This state indicates a critical situation or warning.

 • You want to highlight a critical status.